passingthru67/workspaces-to-dock/README.md

 - **Keyboard Shortcuts:**

-    **Toggle the dock with keyboard shortcut** - When enabled, using the custom keyboard shortcut will toggle the workspaces dock.
+    **Toggle the dock with keyboard shortcut** - When enabled, using a custom keyboard shortcut will toggle the workspaces dock.
+The default shortcut key is Super + w.

 - **Dash Integration:**